hmrc/help-to-save-api/resources/public/api/conf/1.0/docs/overview.md

 # What is this API for?

-This API is for KCOM to use to create accounts for applicants who are digitally excluded.
-These applicants interact with KCOM via telephony.
+This API is used to create accounts for applicants who are eligible for Help To Save.

+It can also check eligibility to be enrolled into the Help To Save service.